Imprints of octupole collectivity in uranium-238 on relativistic heavy-ion flow observables

-Where $\phi_i$ and $p_{\mathrm{T},i}$ denote the azimuthal angle and transverse momentum of $i^\mathrm{th}$ particle.
+Here, $\phi_i$ and $p_{\mathrm{T},i}$ denote the azimuthal angle and transverse momentum of particle $i$.
 The particle indices $i$, $j$, and $k$ are chosen such that only unique combinations are used.
-The averages are performed first on all multiplets within a single event and then on all events in a fixed centrality bin. $\langle\!\langle \pT\rangle\!\rangle$ represents the event averaged transverse momentum in the ensemble.
-The value of $\langle v_{3}^2\rangle$ is obtained using the two-subevent method with pseudorapidity gap $|\Delta\eta|>$ 1 and the covariance $\langle v_3^2 \delta \pT \rangle$ is calculated via the standard method.
-We verify our results with four different $\pT$ intervals.
+The averages are first over unique particle multiplets in an event, then over all events in a fixed centrality class. $\langle v_{3}^2\rangle$ is obtained using the two-subevent method with pseudorapidity gap $|\Delta\eta|>$ 1 and the covariance $\langle v_3^2 \delta \pT \rangle$ is calculated via standard method.
+Results are verified across four different $\pT$ intervals.